eloj/radix-sorting/README.md

 i.e very large memory pages.
 The presence of this feature is not guaranteed, and allocation may fail on some systems when used in combination with `mmap`.
 Defaults to `0`.

-The fourth argument is the `type`, i.e, what the interpret the input file as.
+The fourth argument is the `type`, i.e, what type to interpret the input file as an array of.
 Defaults to `uint32_t`.

 The fifth argument is a mask expressed in hexadecimal that will be bitwise `AND`-ed against the input before it's sorted.
 This can be used to demonstrate the column-skipping functionality, e.g by passing 0x00FFFFFF the MSD column